theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-disaster-recovery-using-azure-site-recovery.md

 <properties
-   pageTitle="Automatisieren von DR für Dateifreigaben auf StorSimple mithilfe von Azure Site Recovery | Microsoft Azure" description="Beschreibt die Schritte und bewährte Methoden zum Erstellen einer Lösung zur Notfallwiederherstellung für auf StorSimple-Speicher gehostete Dateifreigaben." services="storsimple" documentationCenter="NA" authors="vidarmsft"
+   pageTitle="Automate DR for file shares on StorSimple using Azure Site Recovery| Microsoft Azure" description="Describes the steps and best practices for creating a disaster recovery solution for file shares hosted on StorSimple storage." services="storsimple" documentationCenter="NA" authors="vidarmsft"